maxmayermader/rpi-nas/docs/monitoringSetup.md

 [[inputs.kernel]]
 ```

-Also add the thermal sensor mount to the `telegraf` service in `docker-compose.yml`:
+Also add the thermal sensor mount to the `telegraf` service in `docker compose.yml`:

 ```yaml
 volumes: